 As you’re probably aware, colors are one of the most powerful elements of imagery in branding.
-Color is often the most memorable visual component of an image, and certain hues will connect viewers with a particular feeling.
+Color is often the most memorable visual component of an image, and certain hues will connect viewers with a particular feeling based on color psychology.
 According to research, color increases brand recognition by as much as 80 percent.

 Shape combines with color to drive value and produce particular emotional responses.
 Shapes are particularly important because most basic geometric shapes have universal meanings that transcend culture, race and rational values.